verkstedt/eslint-config-verkstedt/README.md

 - `dependencies` — the usual

 - `peerDependencies` — stuff that needs to be installed as a direct dependency of a project using this config.
 These are packages that provide binaries (`eslint`, `prettier`, `stylelint`) as well as some weird packages that don’t work as regular dependency _cough_ `eslint-plugin-prettier` _cough_).

-- `optionalDependencies` — stuff that might be needed depending on the preset you’ll need to use.
-Make sure that versions there are being kept in sync with versions used in commands in [“Integration” section](#integration).

 - `devDependencies` — stuff required to run `npm run lint` in _this_ repository.
 It’s `peerDependencies` and `optionalDependencies` merged together